 There are some women out there who seem to overachieve the pants off of the rest of us.
 Environmentalist, author, producer and mother of two Laurie David is one of those ladies.
 Her latest project is The Family Dinner: Great Ways to Connect With Your Kids, One Meal at a Time, a cookbook/memoir/inspirational ode to the importance of family mealtime.

-Find The Family Dinner: Great Ways to Connect With Your Kids, One Meal at a Time by Laurie David from The Family Dinner Book website, or from our affiliate, Amazon.
+Find The Family Dinner: Great Ways to Connect With Your Kids, One Meal at a Time by Laurie David from The Family Dinner Book website, or from Amazon.